Arab Christians: Media

-Arab Diaspora
+Arab diaspora

 Millions of people are descended from Arab Christians and they live outside the Middle East, in the Arab diaspora.
 They mainly reside in the Americas, but many people of Arab Christian descent also reside in Europe, Africa and Oceania.
 Among them, one million Palestinian Christians live in the Palestinian diaspora and 6–7 million Brazilians are estimated to have Lebanese ancestry.
 Mass Arab immigration started in the 1890s as Lebanese and Syrian people fled from the political and economic instability which was caused by the collapse of the Ottoman Empire.
 These early immigrants were known as Syro-Lebanese, Lebanese and Palestinians, or Turks.
-The majority of Arab Americans are Christians.
+According to the United States census, there were at least 3.5 million Arabs living in the United States in the year 2000, with around 40% of them originating from Lebanon.
+The majority of them are members of the Christian faith, making up 63% of the overall Arab American population.

-Historical events that caused the mass-emigration of Arab Christians include: 1860 civil conflict in Mount Lebanon and Damascus, 1915–1918 Great Famine of Mount Lebanon, 1948 Palestinian exodus, 1956–57 exodus and expulsions from Egypt, Lebanese civil war, and the Iraq war.
+Historical events that caused the mass-emigration of Arab Christians include: the 1860 civil conflict in Mount Lebanon and Damascus, the 1915–1918 Great Famine of Mount Lebanon, the 1948 Palestinian expulsion and flight, the 1956–57 exodus and expulsions from Egypt, the Lebanese civil war, and the Iraq war.

-Role in Al-Mahjar
+Role in the Mahjar

 The Mahjar (one of its more literal meanings being "the Arab diaspora") was a literary movement that succeeded the Nahda movement.
 It was started by Christian Arabic-speaking writers who had emigrated to America from Lebanon, Syria and Palestine at the turn of the 20th century.
 The writers of the Mahjar movement were stimulated by their personal encounter with the Western world and participated in the renewal of Arabic literature, hence their proponents referred to as writers of the "late Nahda".

 The Pen League was the first Arabic-language literary society in North America, formed initially by Syrians Nasib Arida and Abd al-Masih Haddad.
 Members of the Pen League included: Kahlil Gibran, Elia Abu Madi, Mikhail Naimy, and Ameen Rihani.
 Eight out of the ten members were Greek Orthodox and two were Maronite Christians.
 The league dissolved following Gibran's death in 1931 and Mikhail Naimy's return to Lebanon in 1932.
 Naimy was made famous internationally for his spiritual writings, most notably The Book of Mirdad.